SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/hack.md

 ## What is SERT Smash?

-SERT Smash is a Hackathon located in Eugene, Oregon open to all high-school students.
-There will be various challenges and awards for the winners.
+SERT Smash is a hackathon put on by SERT located in Eugene, Oregon, open to all high-school students.
+There will be a surprise challenge and awards for the winners.

 ## Who's invited?

-All high-school students are invited to participate in the SERT Smash competition.
-No FRC or robotics experience is required, but it will be a great programming team bonding exercise for coding teams.
+All high-school students are invited to participate in SERT Smash.
+No FRC or robotics experience is required, but it's a great opportunity for software teams to practice coding and working together.

 ## How will it work?

-At 8:00 AM on May 20th, 2017, the various challenges will be announced and teams may begin working on their challenge entry.
-Teams may consist of up to 8 students and an adult member.
+At 8:00 AM on May 20th, 2017, the challenge will be announced and teams will begin working on their entry.
+Teams may consist of up to 5 students and an adult member.
+Throughout the day, they'll continue to code.

-Throughout the day, teams may work on their code and create their entry.
-We encourage teams to create a private GitHub repository to keep track of their code changes and make collaboration easy, though other code collaboration platforms may be desired depending on the challenge.

-At the end of the day, teams will create a Pull Request to the SERT Smash GitHub repository in order to enter their code.
-All code will be released under the MIT license.
-Teams will then be asked to talk give a short demo and talk about their project.
-Afterwards, the winners will be decided and announced.
+At the end of the day, teams will create a pull request to the SERT Smash GitHub repository to enter their code, which will be released under the MIT license.
+After teams present their projects, judges will deliberate and announce a winner.

 ## Where is it located?